fbpx

 If you are interested in keeping up with this project, you can subscribe to our newsletter, become one of our friends or follow us on social media (LinkedIn, Twitter and Facebook).
 We welcome all requests for collaboration here.”

-In this short video our mentors will teach you how to pitch the importance of opportunities and challenges your social innovation aims to address.Photo by Artem Beliaikin from Pexels.
+In this short video our mentors will talk about how to convince investors or other funders to help you finance and sustain your social innovation.Photo by Mikhail Nilov from Pexels.
 Would you like to learn more from other inspiring social innovators?
 Check out...

 Would you like to collaborate?
 Get in touch!